cmbrandt/cxx-fundamentals/2_class_design_special.md

   Resource* ptr;   // Uninitialized
 };

-Widget w;          // Default initialization
+Widget w;          // Default initialization using the default constructor
 ```

-If no default constructor is declared, value initialization with (1) zero-initialize the object, and (2) default-initialzie all non-trivial data members.
+Value initialization chanages the fundamental behavior of the class, zero initializing every fundamental type and default constructing each class type.
+Still using the compiler generated default constructor below, the `int` is initialized to zero, the `std::string` remains an empty string, and the pointer is initialized to `nullptr`.

 ```
 // Ex 2: Value initialization